hollorol/AgroMo/README.md

 ## Introduction

-AgroMo is an Integrated Assessment and Modelling software that integrates 4M (Fodor et al. 2014) a CERES based crop model, the BiomeBGC-MuSo (Hidy et al. 2016) biogeochemical and a simple agro-economical model in order to support decision makers at multiple scales.
+AgroMo is an Integrated Assessment and Modelling software that integrates 4M (Fodor et al. 2014) a CERES based crop model, the Biome-BGCMuSo (Hidy et al. 2016) biogeochemical and a simple agro-economical model in order to support decision makers at multiple scales.

 ## Install AgroMo